sofiesnas/car-rental-website/README.md

 - Validate the presence of cars in the cart and rental day inputs.
 - Collect and validate user delivery details and payment information.
 - Display rental history and apply charges accordingly.

+## Acknowledgements

+Design inspired by the Hertz website.